 Logos are a separate kettle of fish and start at $399.
 A logo requires a lot of strategic thinking and revision, and I always include files suitable for both color and black & white printing, as well as various web uses.

 I’ve got years of experience preparing files for print, so you’ll get print-ready files in high resolution, or possibly even vector graphics if that’s what the job warrants.
 I’ll also prepare at least one web-ready version of your final art to go in the zip file of deliverables.

-If you need me to design things containing your illustration and get those ready for your printer, I’m happy to do so at the same hourly rate, and I’m always willing to talk to a vendor directly about getting them the file format they need.
+If you need me to design things containing your illustration and get those ready for your printer, I’m happy to do so at my hourly rate, and I’m always willing to talk to a vendor directly about getting them the file format they need.

 How does billing work?

-Usually I will estimate the work involved and get a deposit of half down before I begin, and I won’t deliver any high resolution or final files until you’ve paid your final bill.
-I’ll keep you posted as we work how your hours are stacking up so there are no big surprises.
+I will estimate the work involved and get a deposit of half down before I begin, and I won’t deliver any high resolution or final files until you’ve paid your final bill.
 Delivery is all electronic, usually in the form of a download link to keep from choking your mail server on a big zip file.

-You can pay with Paypal or by check, or credit card through the Paypal portal.
-I’ll send you pdf invoices for your records, and if it’s a larger job, I’ll give you a contract with all the legal hooha about rights in it.
+I’ll send Paypal invoices for your convenience, and if it’s a larger job, I’ll give you a contract with all the legal hooha about copyrights, revisions, and other such details in it.
 If you need one of those even for a small job, just let me know; I can easily make one for you.

 What sort of things do I illustrate?

 If you like my style, I’m happy to draw pretty much anything you’ve got the legal rights for me to draw for you.
 That means you won’t get a drawing of a Ford Taurus if you’re not from Ford, but I’m happy to doodle up a cute little cartoon car or paint you an abstract ideal of a car.